ursaserver/decisions/0002A-plan.md

 We could visualize two different pictures for rate limiting.
-Consider the followings written using pseudo-code.
+Consider the followings written using pseudo-code:

 ```
 #